Preview Changes will not be visible to customers until published.

 What are odometer inconsistencies?

-If you have added an odometer reading to your odometer log in the app that is less than what the app has tracked since your last added odometer reading, then you will have an odometer inconsistency in your log.
-Such inconsistencies will be flagged and highlighted in yellow in reports when you generate them.
+If you add an odometer reading to your log less than what the app has tracked since your last reading, you will have an odometer inconsistency.
+Inconsistencies will be highlighted in reports.

 Do I need to fix my odometer inconsistencies?

-If you have odometer inconsistencies in your log, it is important to distinguish between small inconsistencies of 1-3% and larger inconsistencies of more than 3%.
+If you have odometer inconsistencies in your log, it is essential to distinguish between minor inconsistencies of 1-3% and larger inconsistencies of more than 3%.

-For a fully tax-compliant logbook, it is important to fix any odometer inconsistencies where the difference between the app’s calculation and your added reading is more than 3%.
-This is because an odometer inconsistency means that you have tracked and logged more mileage for a certain period of time than what your car has driven in that same time.
+To have a tax-compliant logbook, fix odometer inconsistencies where the app's calculation and your reading differ by more than 3%.
+An inconsistency means you recorded more mileage than your car actually drove in that time.

-3. You have double entries in your trips list
+You have double entries in your trip list

 If you are using the app with the same account on more than one device, then your trips might get tracked more than once.
 This is one of the reasons that we strongly advise against using the same account on more devices simultaneously.
 If you do so anyway and have odometer inconsistencies in your log, please make sure that you do not have double-entry trips in your log.